K-PaaS/cp-deployment/standalone/aws/docs/vars.md

   ``--insecure-registry=myregistry.mydomain:5000``
 * *docker_plugins* - This list can be used to define [Docker plugins](https://docs.docker.com/engine/extend/) to install.
 * *containerd_default_runtime* - Sets the default Containerd runtime used by the Kubernetes CRI plugin.
-* *containerd_runtimes* - Sets the Containerd runtime attributes used by the Kubernetes CRI plugin.
+* *containerd_additional_runtimes* - Sets the additional Containerd runtimes used by the Kubernetes CRI plugin.
   [Default config](https://github.com/kubernetes-sigs/kubespray/blob/master/roles/container-engine/containerd/defaults/main.yml) can be overriden in inventory vars.
 * *http_proxy/https_proxy/no_proxy/no_proxy_exclude_workers/additional_no_proxy* - Proxy variables for deploying behind a
   proxy.
 Note that no_proxy defaults to all internal cluster IPs and hostnames that correspond to each node.
-* *kubelet_cgroup_driver* - Allows manual override of the
+* *kubelet_cgroup_driver* - Allows manual override of the cgroup-driver option for Kubelet.
-  cgroup-driver option for Kubelet.
-By default autodetection is used to match Docker configuration.
+  By default autodetection is used to match container manager configuration.
+  `systemd` is the preferred driver for `containerd` though it can have issues with `cgroups v1` and `kata-containers` in which case you may want to change to `cgroupfs`.
 * *kubelet_rotate_certificates* - Auto rotate the kubelet client certificates by requesting new certificates from the kube-apiserver when the certificate expiration approaches.
 * *kubelet_rotate_server_certificates* - Auto rotate the kubelet server certificates by requesting new certificates